varun-h-k/love-meter-web-project/README.md

-# love-meter-web-project
+# ❤️ Love Meter

-A fun interactive Love Meter website built using HTML, CSS, and JavaScript, featuring an animated meter, personalized message, poem, and floating heart effects.
+A fun interactive Love Meter website created using HTML, CSS, and JavaScript.

+## ✨ Features

+- Animated Love Meter
+- Dynamic percentage counter
+- Interactive button
+- Floating heart animation
+- Responsive design
+- Personalized message and poem

+## 🛠️ Technologies Used

+- HTML5
+- CSS3
+- JavaScript

+## 🚀 How to Run

+Open `index.html` in any modern web browser.

+## 📌 Project Purpose

+This project was created as a beginner web development project to practice HTML, CSS, JavaScript, animations, and DOM manipulation.